 A lifelong pursuit of creativity along with a love of dynamic symmetry and natural beauty led Mary Hambidge to develop an artist’s community in the foothills of the Blue Ridge Mountains.
 She also possessed an entrepreneurial spirit to leave the artist community of New York City behind in the 1930s to become a fulltime weaver on her newly acquired farm in north Georgia.
 Creativity and entrepreneurialism are still the driving forces at Hambidge today.

 Mary Crovatt was born in 1885 and grew up in the small coastal town of Brunswick, Ga.
-After spending her teenage years at a boarding school in Cambridge, Ma, she moved to New York City in 1905, where she pursued acting and artist’s modeling.
+After spending her teenage years at a boarding school in Cambridge, Massachusetts, she moved to New York City in 1905, where she pursued acting and artist’s modeling.
 Resourceful and vivacious, the diminutive redhead (4'9" with flaming red hair) also took to the vaudeville stage as a professional whistler accompanied by Jimmy, her pet mockingbird.
 After nearly a decade of working as a model and singer, her life took a dramatic turn when she became involved with Jay Hambidge (1867–1924), an artist and writer who achieved fame with his books on design and “dynamic symmetry.”
 His theory of proportion, linking natural human and plant growth to the classical Greek design, became popular among other artists such as Maxwell Armfield, George Bellows, and Robert Henri, among others.
 Tiffany and Company based a collection of jewelry on his design theory and the Chrysler Corporation employed his tenets in designing a line of automobiles.
-In the early 1900s Jay Hambidge's research took the couple to Greece where Mary was drawn to the ancient art of weaving and where she learned the fundamentals of the craft that would become her life’s work.
+In 1919, Jay Hambidge's research took the couple to Greece where Mary was drawn to the ancient art of weaving and where she learned the fundamentals of the craft that would become her life’s work.

 His ideas on design and their travels to Greece made a deep, lasting impact on Mary Hambidge, who took his last name although they never married.
 Ten years after his sudden death in 1924, she would apply what she learned – that creativity can best be nurtured through working closely with nature – by establishing the Hambidge retreat and a sustainable farm.